Abstract

 Tilt estimation algorithm

-Finally, an average tilt-corrected power spectrum is calculated for diagnostic purposes and to allow the determination of a fit resolution.
+Finally, an average tilt-corrected power spectrum at a tile size requested by the user (usually 512 × 512 pixels) is calculated for diagnostic purposes and for further refinement of CTF parameters.
 The tilt correction is designed to remove most of the Thon ring blurring due to the defocus variation across the image.
 To minimize ring blurring, the power spectrum from each tile is adjusted according to its local average defocus, Δfaverage, by magnifying it by a factor m with

 Since Δflocal will assume values across the image that are both smaller and larger than Δfaverage, m will assume values smaller and larger than 1.
 The magnification / demagnification of the power spectrum compensates for the contraction / expansion of the Thon rings due to the local defocus change and produces approximately constant Thon ring patterns that can be averaged without losing the pattern (Fig. 1b).
 The compensation will have a small error if the spherical aberration is not zero.
 However, this error is sufficiently small to not visibly affect the Thon rings in the average.